Baby Jogger City Mini 2 Double Review

 |Sun Shade Size||Large||Medium||Small||Large||Small|

 The Baby Jogger empire began in 1984 with newly minted fathers looking for a jogging stroller.
 With no luck in the market, the two set out to create a top-ranked jogging stroller.
 Flash forward to now, and the company creates a variety of strollers, including some top-ranked full-size strollers, ironically, most of which are not ideal for jogging.
 In 2005, the company was bought by Newell Rubbermaid.

 The City Mini Double 2 offers average ease of use with features that function as they should but are somewhat lacking compared to the competition.

 Fold and Unfold

 The fold is probably the best thing about this Baby Jogger with a quick double handle pull to fold the stroller in half after unlocking the frame.
-You will need both hands to fold and unfold this stroller, but it self-stands and locks in place automatically.
+You will need both hands to fold and unfold this stroller, but it automatically self-stands and locks it in place.

 The single-action brakes on the Mini Double 2 are easy enough to set, but releasing them is troubling.
 To unlock the brakes, you have to put your foot under the pedal to release them.
 Because the brakes are stiff and reluctant to release, you can hurt your foot or shoe in the process.